danzin/FIGS/README.md

 - **micro-frontend**: Displays data from signal-query-api
 - **scraper-service**: Spins up headless browsers and scrapes data unavaiable through APIs
 - **sentiment-analysis-service**: Uses AI to perform sentiment analysis on recent news articles
+- **seeder**: Seeds TimeScaleDB with fresh data and manually triggers all continousous aggregates in order to provide OHLC for the frontend chart.

 ## 📊 Features